Mark Aitchison Young: Post-Japanese occupation governorship

 Young resumed his duties as Governor of Hong Kong on 1 May 1946, after having spent some time recuperating in England.
 After returning, he proposed political reforms that would have allowed Hong Kong residents to directly choose a 30-member representative Legislative Council.
 He envisaged that the new Council would handle everyday affairs and that its decisions would be immune to the Governor's veto.
 Young, echoing the plan of Sir Geoffry Northcote, called for the promotion of local Chinese civil servants to the senior posts.
 These initiatives were eventually abandoned under the term of Governor Sir Alexander Grantham, an ardent conservative.
 Young retired from the governorship in 1947.

 Personal life

-Young and his wife, Josephine Mary, had two sons and two daughters.
+Young and his wife, Josephine Mary, had four children, including Sir Brian Young.

 Young, Sir William Robinson and Christopher Patten are the only governors not to have been honoured in Hong Kong after completing their post.
 This is probably because most of Young's time in Hong Kong was spent as prisoner of war, with only a brief period from 1946 to 1947 as governor.

 His brothers Gerard Mackworth Young (also director of the British School at Athens) and Sir Hubert Winthrop Young, KCMG, were also colonial administrators.